Let us help you navigate them.

 Written by New Jersey Zoning Law Attorney Fredrick P. Niemann, Esq.
 (Read more about Mr. Niemann here)

 New Jersey State law allows municipalities to dictate building and land use laws within their municipal bounty lines and all property owners must abide by them.
-When attempting to build a home or commercial building or simply adding an addition to one’s property, a property owner is required to apply for what is known as a “variance” with the Municipal Planning Board or Zoning Board if the structure does not abide by the zoning ordinances of the municipality.
+When attempting to establish a business, build a commercial building or simply adding an addition to one’s property, a property owner is required to apply for what is known as a “variance” with the Municipal Planning Board or Zoning Board if the structure or proposed use of the property does not abide by the zoning ordinances of the municipality.
 Applying for a variance can be a stressful, confusing process to those who are unfamiliar with New Jersey zoning and land use law.
 Applicants who are simply unaware of how the process works often have their applications denied and are told they cannot build as desired.
-Many times this occurs not because the homeowner is absolutely forbidden from building the structure they want, but merely because they are unfamiliar with local zoning laws and what they need to do in order to obtain a variance prior to building their structure.
+Many times this occurs not because the property owner is absolutely forbidden from using the structure they want, but merely because they are unfamiliar with local zoning laws and what they need to do in order to obtain a variance prior to building their structure or profitably using their property.

 First of all, I just wanted to thank you so much for the time, and most of all, for the knowledge, concern and support you so generously gave me during our meeting on May 26, 2010.
 I walked out of your office feeling much more confident and very relieved.
 I’m not sure how you will take this, but you are an extraordinary human being and the antithesis of the stereotypical lawyer.
 A usually skeptical person, I trusted you from the moment I shook your hand!
 In addition, every member of your staff with whom I came in contact with was courteous, respectful, and helpful.
 You and your partner have created a very special environment, and you should be commended.